Please see our updated guide for installation of

 Dell DW1510 (can be rebranded as Apple AirPort Extreme by following the steps here)

-– For 802.11ac + Bluetooth as well as Continuity/Handoff support, the AzureWave AW-CE123H card will work by following the steps in the guide here.
-Note that it will not be possible to boot from the standard USB installer with this card installed; only install this card after the OS X installation is complete and the necessary modifications have been made.
+– For 802.11ac + Bluetooth as well as Continuity/Handoff support, the AzureWave AW-CE123H (aka Dell DW1550) card will work by following the steps in the guide here.
+Note that it will not be possible to boot from our standard USB installer with this card installed; only install this card after the OS X installation is complete and the necessary modifications have been made.

 – Various other Mini PCIe and USB wifi adapters compatible with OS X are listed here